 A person meeting one of these criteria can fill out a self-declaration form at their local library.
 The print disabled status will be added to his/her card and the corresponding barcode and PIN can then be used to access NNELS material.
 They can also sign up for a CELA library account to have items sent directly to their home if they wish.

-For the Print-Disabled Application forms, click on the below links:
+For the Print-Disabled Application forms, click here.

 Your public library can sign you up with a CELA account, but you can also go here to start the process yourself.
 You will still need to visit your library to receive and fill out a Print-Disabled self-declaration form or Print-Disabled competent authority form.